LordMars/MinecraftAutoBuilder/README.md

 Minecraft Auto Builder Script

+To run:
+    source minecraft/bin/activate
+        loads up virtual environment

 This script is intended to be run while also running minecraft.
 AutoBuilder will control minecraft through the pyautogui library.

+Before running th script the player must stand on a block, look down at their feet, and align themselves perpendicular to the block

 Provided with a map of locations within the players inventory to the string names of block types in minecraft this script will
     Auto move the player character to given block positions